• Skip to main content

 Brands for the chemically sensitive:

-- Vocomp 25 is an acrylic sealer recommended by Paula Baker Laporte.
+• Vocomp 25 is an acrylic sealer recommended by Paula Baker Laporte.

-- Earth Paint NanoTech Floor Stain/Sealer – works on concrete as well as wood.
+• Earth Paint NanoTech Floor Stain/Sealer – works on concrete as well as wood.
 This is an acrylic and polyurethane sealer.
 No silicones.
 The VOCs are listed at 95.86 g/l.
 I tested this product in my post on wood floor sealers.

-- BioShield Aqua Resin Floor Finish – (I tested this very low odor finish on wood floors.)
+• BioShield Aqua Resin Floor Finish – (I tested this very low-odor finish on wood floors.)

-- AFM MexeSeal can be used on brick floors, certain tiles and concrete.
+• AFM MexeSeal can be used on brick floors, certain tiles, and concrete.

 Partial Penetrating/Partial Surface

-Siloxanes are usually used in a sealer that is partially penetrating, and those are not safe for folks avoiding toxins.
-There are other formulas below.
+Siloxanes are usually used in a sealer that is partially penetrating, and the solvent based versions are not usually safe for folks avoiding toxins/the chemically sensitive.

 Brands for the chemically sensitive:

-- AFM makes a water-based acrylic blend called AFM Watershield for brick walls, natural stone showers, and concrete.
+• AFM makes a water-based acrylic blend called AFM Watershield for brick walls, natural stone showers, and concrete.
 This doesn’t react with the concrete to seal.
 It partially penetrates.
 It’s not for floors.

-- GBS Concrete Sealer – this one claims to be a waterborne polyester polymer and polyurethane sealer that penetrates and becomes part of the concrete or brick.
+• GBS Concrete Sealer – this one claims to be a waterborne polyester polymer and polyurethane sealer that penetrates and becomes part of the concrete or brick.

 Natural Oil Sealers